-Current Status: 3/28/2017 - House Education and Career Readiness, (Second Hearing) Comments: This bill was considered during the last General Assembly.
-OASBO and the other education groups raised questions about the implications of an additional mandate for students and districts.

-- Position: Monitor - HB110 COLLEGE CREDIT APPRENTICESHIPS (HAGAN C, DEAN B) To create a subprogram of the College Credit Plus Program that permits students to participate in certified apprenticeship programs.
+- Current Status: 3/28/2017 House Education and Career Readiness, (Second Hearing) - Comments: This bill was considered during the last General Assembly.
+OASBO and the other education groups raised questions about the implications of an additional mandate for students and districts. - Position: Monitor - HB110 COLLEGE CREDIT APPRENTICESHIPS (HAGAN C, DEAN B) To create a subprogram of the College Credit Plus Program that permits students to participate in certified apprenticeship programs.

-Current Status: 5/3/2017 - House Higher Education and Workforce Development, (First Hearing)
+Current Status: 5/3/2017 - House Higher Education and Workforce Development, (First Hearing) Position: Neutral

-- HB124 VOCATIONAL SCHOOL TAX LEVY (BRENNER A, CARFAGNA R) To authorize a joint vocational school district to submit the question of a renewal tax levy to voters who did not have an opportunity to vote on the levy at an election held in November of 2015 because the levy was only placed on the ballot in one of several counties in which the district has territory. - Current Status: 5/2/2017 REPORTED OUT, House Ways and Means, (Third Hearing) Comments: This bill is in response to a 4-3 Ohio Supreme Court decision regarding a renewal tax levy for the Delaware Area Career Center (DACC) that passed in 2015.
+- HB124 VOCATIONAL SCHOOL TAX LEVY (BRENNER A, CARFAGNA R) To authorize a joint vocational school district to submit the question of a renewal tax levy to voters who did not have an opportunity to vote on the levy at an election held in November of 2015 because the levy was only placed on the ballot in one of several counties in which the district has territory. - Current Status: 6/21/2017 Senate Ways and Means, (Third Hearing) - Comments: This bill is in response to a 4-3 Ohio Supreme Court decision regarding a renewal tax levy for the Delaware Area Career Center (DACC) that passed in 2015.
 The Delaware County Board of Elections failed to distribute the ballot language to the surrounding counties whose residents would be subject to the tax.
 The tax commissioner is refusing to certify the levy because of the mistake by the elections board even though the number of voters in the election from those counties would not have changed the outcome of the levy.
 The decision means the DACC would have to put a new issue on the ballot (with no Homestead and Rollback payments) to replace the funds from the renewal levy.
 OASBO, OSBA and BASA submitted a friend of the court brief to the Supreme Court in support of DACC in the original case.
 DACC has now filed an appeal for reconsideration by the Court and the three organizations are preparing a brief in support of the reconsideration.
 This bill would allow the issue to be placed on the ballot in just the omitted counties.
 The votes would be added to the votes from Delaware County in the November 2015 election.
-Position: Support - HB129 SCHOOL EXTERNSHIPS-GOVERNOR (SMITH K, KELLY B) To require the Governor to complete a forty-hour externship consisting of on-site work experience in city, local, and exempted village school districts in the 2017-2018 and 2018-2019 school years.